jeffsee55/gctc-tina/content/posts/dreams-on-hold.md

   https://images.unsplash.com/photo-1502904550040-7534597429ae?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3649&q=80
 author: content/authors/jen.md
 preface: >-
   So far the year 2020 has been and will continue to be a year unlike any that we have ever seen before.
 I think that aside from the obvious of everything being turned upside down, cancelled, or postponed - there are some great opportunities ahead for us if only we take a moment to think it through and look at it with the right perspective.
+authorName: Bye
 _template: post
 ---